Table of Contents

 1. How long must I live in Norway?

-Yes, most applicants must pass A2/B1 level or complete 550+ hours.
+Yes, most applicants must pass an oral Norwegian language test at A2 level or higher.

 3. Does my income matter?